n7tms/test2/README.md

 ```
 gh auth login
 ```
-When prompted for your preferred protocol, select HTTPS.
+When prompted for your preferred protocol, select `HTTPS`.
 When asked if you would like to authenticate to Git with your GitHub credentials, enter `Y`.

 ## Add Remote Repository